RemiThomson/FPGA_Trading_System/README.md

 ---

 ### `temp.v`
 A lightweight monitor that lights up status LEDs when packets are received and parsed correctly.
-Useful for debugging and visual confirmation of activity.
+Useful for debugging and visual confirmation that packets are being received.

 ## Project Structure